gilmoreorless/double-30-overs/src/index.md

 <odi-graph>with rolling avg</odi-graph>

 This shows a few more peaks and troughs, reaching a lowest point of 27.5 overs in 2002, then jumping up to 29.4 overs in 2004.
 After another drop to 28.3 overs in 2006, the rolling average remained relatively stable between 29.1 and 29.4 overs for many years.
-Since the beginning of 2013, the scoring rate has significantly increased, bringing the average for the most recent 100 innings (that reached 50 overs) up to 30.5 overs – the highest it’s ever been.
+Since the beginning of 2013, the scoring rate has significantly increased, bringing the average for the most recent 100 innings (which reached 50 overs) up to 30.5 overs – the highest it’s ever been.

 One reason for the higher scoring – given by commentators and armchair experts alike – has been the [change in rules for fielding restrictions](http://www.espncricinfo.com/ci-icc/content/story/588728.html) in late 2012.
 The reduction from 4 to 3 fielders outside the 30-yard circle (in the non-Powerplay overs) has provided more opportunities for batsmen to score boundaries by hitting over the top of fielders.
 But does this theory hold true?